 7. Donate vs. sell?
-"It all depends on the amount of time you have," Krebs says.
-"We donate it and take the tax deduction.
-I don’t have the time – or patience (for selling old clothes)."
-If you do sell, ensure clothes are in good condition, and are things that you "wouldn’t be ashamed to wear," she says.
+“It all depends on the amount of time you have,” Krebs says.
+“We donate it and take the tax deduction.
+I don’t have the time – or patience (for selling old clothes).”
+If you do sell, ensure clothes are in good condition, and are things that you “wouldn’t be ashamed to wear,” she says.
 If eBay isn’t your bag, set up shop at local mom-to-mom sales, which are in full swing around spring.
-(Hint: Check the Metro Parent Calendar for upcoming mom-to-mom events.)
+(Hint: Check our roundup of upcoming mom-to-mom events.)

 8. Holding steady.
-Remember the "garbage bag a day" concept?
+Remember the “garbage bag a day” concept?
 It’s just one way to create a long-term system.
-To keep closets tidy, Krebs also suggests keeping "like" items together, such as jackets, and using shoebox-sized plastic containers with snap-lids (try Sterlite latch boxes as one option) to keep odds and ends in place.
-"As long as stuff is within kids’ reach," Krebs says, "that should work."
+To keep closets tidy, Krebs also suggests keeping “like” items together, such as jackets, and using shoebox-sized plastic containers with snap-lids to keep odds and ends in place.
+“As long as stuff is within kids’ reach,” Krebs says, “that should work.”

 This post was originally published in 2010 and has been updated for 2016.